-Late Nov 2016, I arrived at Abu Dhabi Airport via Etihad Airlines, to begin an interesting trip.
+Late Nov 2016, I arrived at Abu Dhabi Airport via Etihad Airlines (very new planes), to begin an interesting trip.
 My first time in UAE, it was an eye-opening trip for a glimpse of life in UAE’s capital city!

-Inside the lifts of my friend’s serviced apartment, there’re no floor buttons, just Open & Close and alarm buttons.
+Inside the lift, there’s only the Open, Close, and alarm buttons.
 Residents need to scan access cards outside the lifts and the system will allocate one to bring them to the desired floor.
 Which means you can’t visit your friend who lives on a different floor unless he’s with you.
 I was so curious, wondering if it’s an exclusive lift ride thing since I shouldn’t be too surprised at what UAE is capable of.
 Turned out, the lift does stop for others going up or down at the same time as you.
 Still!

 Abu Dhabi’s really rich.

 One of the richest cities in the world, with more than 9% of the world’s oil reserves, Abu Dhabi is rich beyond..
 EXTREMELY RICH.

 According to my day tour’s guide, Abu Dhabi’s citizens enjoy a lot of benefits and welfare from the government, and they can be described in two ways:

 Little-known fact: The tallest building in the world — Burj Khalifa– was supposed to be named Burj Dubai, but renamed to its current name to honour UAE’s then-president, Abu Dhabi’s then-emir — Sheik Khalifa bin Zayed al-Nayan.
 It was because Abu Dhabi took out $10 billion to bail Dubai out when Dubai was close to going bankrupt at that time.